Dr

 Academic biography

-On the MA in Choral Studies and Bachelor of Religious Education and Music programmes, she teaches modules in the areas of choral conducting and choral leadership; music history, form and style; music performance, solfege/musicianship and keyboard skills; and music-teaching for post-primary level; and she conducts the DCU Lumen Chorale, a 75-strong choir of undergraduate music students.
+On the MA in Choral Studies and Bachelor of Religious Education and Music programmes, she teaches modules in the areas of choral conducting and choral leadership; solfege and music theory; aural and keyboard skills; music history and culture, and music-teaching for post-primary level; and she conducts the DCU Lumen Chorale, a 75-strong choir of undergraduate music students.
+She is currently supervising doctoral research on the British composer Ethel Smyth, the history and usage of the Alleluia, analytical considerations in children's song collections, inclusive strategies for choral leadership, and contemporary Irish choral music.
+Róisín received an IRC Research Ally Award in 2023.
 Prior to the establishment of the School of Theology, Philosophy, and Music at DCU, she was Head of the Music Department at Mater Dei Institute in Drumcondra.

 Róisín is the founder and conductor of award-winning Dublin-based chamber choir Laetare Vocal Ensemble.
 With Laetare, she released the critically acclaimed album Ghost Songs: Contemporary Music and Words from Ireland (Divine Art Records, 2021), featuring guest performers Marina Carr, Paula Meehan, Dairena Ní Chinnéide, Carl Corcoran, and Síle Denvir.